bento-platform/bento_demo_dataset/README.md

-# CHORD Demo Dataset
+# Bento Demo Dataset

-Partially synthetic demo dataset for CHORD.
+Partially synthetic demo dataset for the Bento platform.

 Portions are courtesy of the 1000 Genomes project, &copy; EMBL-EBI.